 - Now, turn the heat to medium and add water as needed to adjust the consistency.

-- Mix everything well and cover the lid.
+- Mix everything well and cover with the lid.

 - Cook the curry for 10-12 minutes, or until the oil separates from the sides and the yogurt no longer smells raw.